duyet/blog/content/posts/2016/2016-05-28-javascript-weekly-2.md

 JQUERY FOUNDATION

-jQuery ra mắt phiên bản 3.0 “This is the same code we expect to release as the final version of jQuery 3.0 [..]
-When released, 3.0 will become the only version of jQuery.”
+jQuery ra mắt phiên bản 3.0 "This is the same code we expect to release as the final version of jQuery 3.0 [..]
+When released, 3.0 will become the only version of jQuery."

 ## [An Algorithm Visualizer Written in JS](http://saveto.co/SdDrsx) ##